 This is Sarah’s first internship experience in international development, but she is looking forward to using the skills she has learned in the past and developing new skills.
 Sarah also hopes to learn more about international development and determine if this is a field that she would like to pursue after her graduation next spring.

-Her favorite things to do (especially during this time) include reading, drinking coffee, tending to her house plants, and her being with her dogs!
+Her favorite things to do (especially during this time) include reading, drinking coffee, tending to her house plants, and being with her dogs!